 My time at Stirling gave me the basis of my marketing knowledge and confidence.
 Psychology gave me an extra edge in terms of understanding buying behaviour and questioning how marketing, branding, advertising works.
 I made some very useful contacts and it enabled my entrepreneurial side to flourish.

-Owner & Director, Milestone
+Owner and Director, Milestone

 Briefly describe your career history to date:

-When I left Stirling, I got a job as an Account Executive with a Marketing & Sales Promotion Agency in High Wycome where I worked on promotional campaigns for Kodak, Pepsi Cola and Volvo.
+When I left Stirling, I got a job as an Account Executive with a Marketing and Sales Promotion Agency in High Wycome where I worked on promotional campaigns for Kodak, Pepsi Cola and Volvo.
 I continued my career advancement to Account Manager, with both the APA Group and Paul Baker Associates, before I took a slight sideways step and managed a band for a year.
 In 1995, I founded Milestone with one of my former colleagues.
 Milestone is a brand communications agency, based in Beaconsfield.

 What attracted you to this career?

 I have always been interested in creativity, art, design and business.
 I started a business studies degree because thought it would be good for a career.
 In those days design wasn’t really considered a proper career.
 I quickly realised the marketing part of the degree was for me.
 I also studied psychology which was very interesting and relevant to design and marketing.
 I got a summer job in a local agency who offered me a full time job when I graduated.